hashicorp/terraform/website/source/docs/enterprise/api/configuration-versions.html.md

 page_title: "Configuration Versions API"
 sidebar_current: "docs-enterprise-api-configversions"
 description: |-
-  A configuration version represents versions of Terrraform configuration.
+  A configuration version represents versions of Terraform configuration.
 ---

 # Configuration Versions API

-A configuration version represents versions of Terrraform configuration.
+A configuration version represents versions of Terraform configuration.
 Each set of changes to Terraform HCL files or the scripts used in the files should have an associated configuration version.